ELTERWATER,

 said Allen in wonder.

-road to Stang End, where, opposite the house is this typical Lake
+road brought us to Stang End, where, opposite the house is this typical Lake

 District bank barn.
 Such buildings are so well represented in the